Edznux/MonitorJS/README.md

 # MonitorJS

-MonitorJS is NodeJS based monitoring tool.
+MonitorJS is a modular, NodeJS based monitoring tool.

+This repository is the core of the tool.
+It allow both HTTP (Rest api) and Websocket connection to client.

+Each module can be found in the `/lib/addon` folder

 ## Features